andreshsingh/react-native-animated-scroll-indicators/README.md

 # react-native-animated-scroll-indicators
-A package to display instagram-like animated scroll indicators.
+A package to display instagram-like animated scroll indicators on iOS as well as android.

 ![](example.gif)